jamiedidthis/quartz/content/notes/play gives meaning to life.md

  - play
 ---

 Play gives meaning to life, wrote the Dutch historian Johan Huizinga back in 1938.
-He christened us *Homo ludens*—‘playing man.’
+He christened us [[books/homo ludens|homo ludens]]—‘playing man.’
 Everything we call ‘culture,’ said Huizinga, originates in play.[^1]

 Almost all mammals play, and many other animals can’t resist.
 It’s the most intelligent animals that exhibit the most playful behavior.
 Domesticated animals play their whole lives.